-I have been interested in the Ekko layout since they first came out, but I was happy with the Northern Lite pickup camper and Ford F350 truck combination I purchased in 2019.
-That said, having a camper with direct access to the living space that did not require 30 AMP AC power to run the Air Conditioner (AC) was a feature I desired.
-I have been following the Winnebago Ekko since its release, as it has many of the features of the Northern Lite that I enjoyed;
+I have been interested in the Ekko layout since Winnebago first introduced it, but I was happy with the Northern Lite pickup camper and Ford F-350 truck combination I purchased in 2019.
+That said, having a camper with direct access to the living space that did not require 30-AMP AC power to run the Air Conditioner (AC) was a feature I desired.
+I have been following the Winnebago Ekko since its release, as it has many of the features of the Northern Lite that I enjoyed.

 - Better than average insulation